zoom-care/candidate-project-nodejs/README.md

 This project was generated via the [Express Generator NPM dependency](https://expressjs.com/en/starter/generator.html).
 You can reorganize routes, controllers, etc. as you see fit.

 ## Developing
-Ensure you have the latest LTS NodeJS and NPM versions installed.
-Preferred version is NodeJS v10.x and NPM v6.x.
+Ensure you have the latest LTS NodeJS and Yarn versions installed.
+Preferred version is NodeJS v10.x and Yarn v1.21.1
 ```shell
 # Install dependencies
 yarn install